Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Discussions and Conclusions

-The $(\pi,0)$ AFQ order {\it per se} does not efficiently couple with the coherent conduction electrons near the Fermi surface.
-Still, the nematic order parameters, $\sigma_1$ and $\sigma_Q$ defined in Eqs.(\ref{sigma1}) and (\ref{sigmaQ}) will linearly mix with the occupancy difference in the $3d_{xz}$ and $3d_{yz}$ orbitals, thereby generating a change in the electronic structure as has been extensively observed by ARPES experiments.~\cite{Nakayama2014,Shimojima2014,Watson2015a} By contrast, the $(\pi,0)$ CAFM order will have a strong direct coupling with the conduction electrons, in addition to the coupling through $\sigma_1$ and $\sigma_Q$.
-This will induce additional changes to the Fermi surface.
-Thus, our proposed quantum phase transitions will be manifested in the changes to the geometry of Fermi surfaces.
-This is consistent with the dramatic change of the Fermi surface recently reported in the Shubnikov-de Haas (SdH) oscillation measurements. \cite{Terashima2016}
+Regardless of which of the two phase transition sequences is realized, our results have important implications for the single-electron excitations.
+The $(\pi,0)$ AFQ state contains two order parameters.
+The rank-$2$ AFQ order parameter does not efficiently couple with the (coherent) conduction electrons near the Fermi surface and, therefore, will not cause a reconstruction of the Fermi surface.
+However, the nematic order parameter, $\sigma^S_{B1g}$ and $\sigma^Q_{B1g}$ defined in Eqs.~(\ref{sigma1}) and (\ref{sigmaQ}), will linearly mix with the occupancy difference in the $3d_{xz}$ and $3d_{yz}$ orbitals, thereby generating a splitting of the electronic bands and a distortion of the Fermi surface.
+All these features are consistent with the observations by the ARPES experiments.~\cite{Nakayama2014,Shimojima2014,Watson2015a,Yi2019} Likewise, the $(0,\pi)$ CAFM state contains two order parameters.
+While the nematic order parameter acts similarly as in the AFQ case, distorting the Fermi surface, the AFM order is very different from the AFQ order: it provides a spatially modulated and spin-dependent potential for the conduction electrons, thereby reconstructing the Fermi surface.
+Thus, our proposed quantum phase transitions will be accompanied by drastic changes in the geometry of the Fermi surfaces.
+This is consistent with the dramatic evolution of the Fermi surface recently reported in the Shubnikov-de Haas (SdH) oscillation measurements on FeSe.~\cite{Terashima2016}